sygmaprotocol/sygma-docs/docs/02-sygma-protocol/01-index.md

 ## Configuring Sygma

 Sygma utilizes a shared configuration file to enable cross-chain communications.
-It allows management of network-specific parameters like `domainID`s, `chainID`s, and `resourceID`s effectively.
+It allows efficient management of network-specific parameters like `sygmaID`s, `chainID`s, and `sygmaResourceID`s.
 The shared config is primarily used by various components within the Sygma protocol, such as relayers, widgets, and SDK examples.

-- **`DomainID`**: Domains are Sygma-specific identifiers ascribed to an L1 or L2 blockchain network.
+- **`sygmaID`**: Formerly domainID, it refers to Sygma-specific identifiers ascribed to an L1 or L2 blockchain network.
 Most configurations in Sygma are domain-specific.

+- **`caipId`**: Representing [caip2](https://chainagnostic.org/CAIPs/caip-2) compatible domain identifier

 - **`ChainID`**: Represents the more conventionally understood identifiers denoting a blockchain network.
 It distinguishes between different networks within the same domain or across domains.
 It is primarily used during interactions with RPC endpoints.

-- **`ResourceID`**: Resources are Sygma-specific unique identifiers that define a token or an asset on a domain.
+- **`sygmaResourceID`**: Formerly resourceID, resources are Sygma-specific unique identifiers that define a token or an asset on a domain.
 It is crucial for asset tracking and management in cross-chain interactions.
 There can be different types, such as `fungible`, `nonfungible`, `semifungible`, `permissionlessgeneric`, etc.

+- **`caip19`**: Representing [caip19](https://chainagnostic.org/CAIPs/caip-19) compatible resource identifier

 - **`Asset`**: Refers to any token or digital resource managed on a blockchain within the Substrate framework.
 It can be native or bridged from another chain.

 - **`Handler` Types**: Describes the different types of handlers (e.g., `erc20`, `permissionlessGeneric`, etc.) available to a domain, and their roles in processing specific types of transactions or interactions within the network.
-For more on handlers, please see [Handlers](../02-sygma-protocol/04-Supported-Ecosystems/01-evm.md#handlers)
+For more on handlers, please see [Handlers](../02-sygma-protocol/04-Supported-Ecosystems/01-evm.md#handlers).

 - **`feeHandlers`**: Describes the fee strategies available on each domain.
 For more on fees, please see [Fees](../02-sygma-protocol/05-Fees/01-Fee-intro.md).